hackages/hj-intro-graphql/README.md

   }
 ```

-It's time to implement the `getMovies` resolver now (the function which will be executed when we execute the `getMovies` query).
+It's time to implement the `getMovies` resolver now (the function which will be executed when we make a `getMovies` query).
 Each resolver has the following.

-For now, this function should return an entire list of movies.
+For now, this function should return the entire list of movies.

 ```javascript
 const resolvers = {